Landlord’s Right to Entry

 Entry must take place during business hours (weekdays, 8AM-6PM), except with the tenant’s written permission.
 The person entering must announce entry to anyone inside, and, if asked, provide identification and their purpose for entry.

-The Tenant can refuse consent to enter, but only with reasonable justification.
+The Tenant may refuse consent to enter, but only with reasonable justification.
 When the Landlord receives a repair request from the Tenant, the Landlord has seven days of implied notice and consent afterward to enter for the repair.

 This policy is subject to applicable laws.
 If a court finds any part of this policy unenforceable, the rest is still valid as written.